Last Updated: June 27, 2024

 After Joan Rivers passed away, she left behind a lavish condo in New York City.
 The apartment features decor that looks like it's taken straight out of the Palace of Versailles.
 The four-bedroom property also features terraces that offer beautiful views of the city.

 It's a legendary home owned by an equally larger-than-life entertainment industry figure.
-The home is in a limestone mansion just off Fifth Avenue, and was built in 1903 during the Gilded Age.
-It was designed by Horace Trumbauer, prominent in that time.
+The home is in a limestone mansion just off Fifth Avenue and was built in 1903 during the Gilded Age.
+It was designed by Horace Trumbauer, who was prominent at that time.
 Inside, Ms. Rivers' former triplex certainly lived up to the building's reputation.
-It had ornate details restored from their original architecture, double-height entertainment rooms, and some of the most arresting views of the Manhattan skyline.
+It had ornate details restored from its original architecture, double-height entertainment rooms, and some of the most arresting views of the Manhattan skyline.
 Residents and visitors enter from an elevator landing, which opens onto what is described as "one of the grandest rooms in Manhattan."
 That would be the ballroom and adjoining music room – with 23′ ceilings – create the centerpiece of the 11-room home.
-Further into the space, and beyond three French doors is the dining room and terrace access, which can also accommodate dining.
+Further into the space, and beyond three French doors, is the dining room and terrace access, which can also accommodate dining.

 Three fireplaces, a couple of them marble, help keep the interiors warm and at least inviting on frigid New York nights.
 The array of crystal chandeliers, medallions and ceiling paintings keep visitors looking up.